OpenDDS/OpenDDS/docs/cmake.md

 executables can share that file and this reduces the size of the executable files.

-*Note:* This may issue a warning in earlier versions of CMake due to the messenger library not having any sources added with it in the call to `add_library`.
+*Note:* CMake version 3.10 and below will issue a harmless warning if `add_library` is called without any sources.

 ## Advanced Usage